ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

    git remote add upstream https://github.com/faheel/Algos.git
    ```

-* If you cloned a while ago, get the latest changes from upstream:
+* If you cloned a while ago, get the latest changes from upstream (please note the identification of the master branch, not the reorganise branch):

    ```bash
    git checkout master